vmware-tanzu/tanzu-dev-portal/content/guides/helmfile-what-is.md

   - question: What are the benefits of Helmfiles?
     answer: Helmfiles are beneficial because they provide powerful declarative specification for deploying Helm charts across many environments.
-level1: Modern App Basics
+level1: Managing and Operating Kubernetes
-level2: Kubernetes Platform
+level2: Preparing and Deploying Kubernetes Workloads
 ---

 [Helmfile](https://github.com/roboll/helmfile) adds additional functionality to [Helm](https://helm.sh) by wrapping it in a declarative spec that allows you to compose several charts together to create a comprehensive deployment artifact for anything from a single application to your entire infrastructure stack.